Alexander Gradsky

 Alexander Borisovich Gradsky (Алекса́ндр Бори́сович Гра́дский; born Alexander Borisovich Fradkin, 3 November 1949 – 28 November 2021) was a Russian rock singer, bard, multi-instrumentalist and composer.

 He was one of the earliest performers of rock music in Russia.
 His diverse repertoire included rock 'n' roll, traditional folk songs performed with a rock twist, and operatic arias.
-He composed two rock operas and numerous songs including soundtrack music for several films.
+He composed two rock operas and numerous songs including soundtrack music for several films and cartoons.

 Early life and musical beginnings

 Alexander Gradsky was born on 3 November 1949 in the Russian city of Kopeysk, into a family of mixed Jewish and Russian origin.
 His father Boris Fradkin was an engineer working in a factory, and his mother Tamara was an actress.
 His mother encouraged him to learn to play the violin as a child, and her brother, Boris Gradsky, Alexander Gradsky's uncle, was a dancer who toured abroad with the famous Moiseev dance group and brought home records of Western music artists including Elvis Presley, Louis Armstrong and Little Richard.
 Such music was not ordinarily available in Soviet Russia at that time.

 By the age of 12, Gradsky was singing Elvis Presley songs and accompanying himself on guitar.
 In 1963, at the age of 13, he sang with a Polish student band called Tarakany (Тараканы – The Cockroaches) in a concert at the International Club of Moscow State University.
 This is believed to have been the first public performance of rock 'n' roll by any Russian musician.